simpleiot/simpleiot/README.md

     - reduces possibility for run time exceptions in browser
     - does not require a huge/fragile build system typical in Javascript frontends.
+- Application Hosting
+  - Any server (Digital Ocean, Linode, etc)
-- Google App Engine for deployment
+  - Google App Engine
-  - the first deployment target.
-The app is a single statically linked binary so can deployed to any server or environment that supports Go apps.
     - is simple to deploy Go applications
     - handle high-availability, scaling, etc.
+  - (any server/hosting environment that supports Go apps can be used)

 In our experience, simplicity and good tooling matter.
 It is easy to add features to a language, but creating a useful language/tooling that is simple is even harder.